mathphreak/halfhearted/README.md

 # halfhearted
-A roguelike I made for FreeCodeCamp
+A roguelike I made for FreeCodeCamp.
+Original SCSS and pre-Babel source are [here](http://codepen.io/mathphreak/pen/kXyodX).